AHaliq/jlite_compiler_cs4212/abdul_haliq_pa2_readme.md

 ## Type Checking

-We implement type checking similarly with a list of lambda functions to plug in to the production rules specified in CUPs.
+We implement type checking similarly with a list of lambda functions to plug in to the AST in the action for the production rules specified in CUP.

 To perform type checking we used hashmaps to simulate the class descriptor and local environment in the type introduction rules.